Oligomorphic groups, their automorphism groups, and the complexity of their isomorphism: Two smooth classes

 \subsection{Finitely many essential subgroups up to conjugacy}

 Membership of $G$ in our second smooth class is determined solely by its lattice of open subgroups, and hence is invariant under topological isomorphism.
-To define this class, we need two auxiliary notions, the depth of open subgroups, and essential subgroups, Def.\ \ref{def_essential_intro}(3).
+To define this class, we need two auxiliary notions, the depth of open subgroups, and essential subgroups, Definition\ \ref{def_essential_intro}(3).

-It is well known that for an oligomorphic group $G$, there are only finitely many open subgroups above any given one.
-A proof was given in~\ref{evans_fact}. \begin{definition} The {\em depth} of an open subgroup $U$ is the minimum of all lengths of maximal chains leading from $U$ to $G$.
+It is well known that for an oligomorphic group $G$, there are only finitely many open subgroups above any given one; this follows from~\ref{evans_fact}(ii). \begin{definition} The {\em depth} of an open subgroup $U$ is the minimum of all lengths of maximal chains leading from $U$ to $G$.
 By this definition, $G$ has depth $0$. \end{definition}

 \begin{definition} \begin{enumerate}[(a)] \item One says that an open subgroup of $G$ is \emph{irreducible} if it has no proper open subgroup of finite index. \item We say that an irreducible subgroup $H$ of $G$ is \emph{almost essential} if every open subgroup of $G$ contains a finite intersection of conjugates of~$H$. \item Such a subgroup $H$ is \emph{essential} if it is almost essential, and its depth is minimal among the almost essential subgroups. \end{enumerate} \end{definition}